onyxcoyote/cryptomoney-autotask/README.md

-A program used to automate tasks on Coinbase Pro. see LICENSE.txt
+A program used to automate tasks on Coinbase Pro, using the Coinbase Pro API.

+see LICENSE.txt

 Examples: